Paroled from the Big House

 Paroled from the Big House is a 1938 American crime film directed by Elmer Clifton and starring Jean Carmen, Ted Adams and George Eldredge.
 It was produced as a second feature on Poverty Row.
 It was later reissued under the alternative title Main Street Girl.

-Synopsis
+Plot

 A district attorney opposes the leniency of the parole board.
 In particular a cop killer, 'Slicker' Nixon is released from prison and immediately sets up a new racket.
 Pat Mallory's father is a store owner who is killed by Nixon's gang and seeks revenge by plotting to kill the gangster.